Doctor of FinTech

 - All taught subjects are at an advanced level, and students are assumed to have prior knowledge of each subject area.

-- The normal duration of study is 3 years, with a maximum study period of 6 years.
+- The normal duration of study is 3 years.

 - There is a possible exit award of Master of Science in Management Research Studies for students who have completed 8 taught subjects and 2 Residentials, and passed Thesis I (thesis proposal presentation) (a total of 35 credits).